 \subsection{Experimental setup}

-In AL runs, we selected $50$ new examples in each step of each AL experiment, using $100$ examples for the warm start (randomly sampled labeled data to initiate the model).
-To probe different PEFT approaches with and without AL in \textbf{low-resource} settings, we established a labeling budget limit of $1,000$ instances.

-To circumvent the need for a validation set in our experiments, which is frequently unavailable in real-world AL scenarios, we adopted the Besov early stopping \cite{jukic-snajder-2022-smooth}.
-This approach leverages the smoothness of Transformer layers to determine the appropriate epoch at which to halt training.
+In AL runs, we select 50 new examples in each step of each AL experiment, using $100$ examples for the warm start (randomly sampled labeled data to initiate the model).
+To probe different PEFT approaches with and without AL in low-resource settings, we establish a labeling budget limit of $1,000$ instances.
+To sidestep the need for a validation set in our experiments, which is typically unavailable in real-world AL scenarios, we adopt the Besov early stopping \cite{jukic-snajder-2023-smooth}.
+This method utilizes the smoothness of Transformer layers to decide at which epoch to stop training.

-In the case of TAPT, we pre-trained the base model on a masked language modeling task using unlabeled training data.
-For adapters, we only updated the injected parameters while keeping the remaining parameters of the base model frozen.
+In the case of TAPT, we pre-train the base model on a masked language modeling task using unlabeled training data.
+For adapters, we only update the injected parameters while keeping the remaining parameters of the base model frozen.
 This approach aligns with the primary function of adapters, which is to utilize a common base model across diverse tasks.
-In the implementation of TAPT, we randomly masked $15\%$ of tokens for both FFT models and adapters and trained the model via self-supervision for $50$ epochs with the learning rate set to $10^{-5}$.
-Other details of training and hyperparameters details are given in \Cref{app:hyper}.

-For every setting, we performed five runs with different random seeds.
-We report the average $F_1$ score at each sampling step (with and without AL for FFT and PEFT) to show the corresponding learning curve averaged over five runs with standard error denoting the confidence intervals.
+For every setting, we perform five runs using different random seeds.
+We report the average $F_1$ score at each sampling step (with and without AL for FFT and PEFT) to show the corresponding learning curve averaged over five runs.
+We provide details on training and hyperparameters in \Cref{app:hyper}.